sriramrokkam/k8s-training/admin/trainer-guide.md

 On your VM / machine:
 - Create a directory `.kube` under `$HOME` (e.g. /home/vagrant on VM) and cd into it.
-- Create new file `config` and paste the kubeconfig yaml, you have got from [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) for your training.
+- Create new file `config` and paste the kubeconfig yaml, you have got from the [K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) for your training.
 - run `kubectl get nodes` - this command must complete by giving you a short list of nodes in the cluster

 ### Generate the kube configs for the participants and prepare the cluster